nicksrandall/inquirer-directory/README.md

 ```

 ## Features
-- Support for hidden and symlinked files
+- Support for symlinked files
 - Vim style navigation
 - Search for file with "/" key

+### Key Maps
+- Press "/" key to enter search mode.
+- Press "-" key to go up (back) a directory.

 ## Usage